zanreal-labs/legal/en/legal/trademark.md

 ## What is not a Trademark Policy violation?

 Using another's trademark in a way that has nothing to do with the product or service for which the trademark was granted is not a trademark policy violation.
-ZanReal Labs usernames and free deployment URLs are available on a first-come, first-served basis and may not be reserved.
-A ZanReal Labs account with a username that happens to be the same as a registered trademark is not, by itself, necessarily a violation of our trademark policy.
+ZanReal Labs usernames, service accounts, and deployment URLs are available on a first-come, first-served basis and may not be reserved.
+A ZanReal Labs account or service configuration with a name that happens to be the same as a registered trademark is not, by itself, necessarily a violation of our trademark policy.

 ## How do we respond to reported Trademark Policy violations?

-When we receive reports of trademark policy violations from holders of federal or international trademark registrations, we review the account and may take the following actions:
+When we receive reports of trademark policy violations from holders of federal or international trademark registrations, we review the account, service usage, or content and may take the following actions:

-- When there is a clear intent to mislead others through the unauthorized use of a trademark, we will suspend the account and notify the account holder.
+- When there is a clear intent to mislead others through the unauthorized use of a trademark in any of our services (including websites, applications, marketing campaigns, or other digital content), we will suspend the account or service access and notify the account holder.
-- When we determine that an account appears to be confusing users, but is not purposefully passing itself off as the trademarked good or service, we give the account holder an opportunity to clear up any potential confusion.
-We may also release a username or deployment URL, for the trademark holder's active use.
+- When we determine that an account, service usage, or content appears to be confusing users, but is not purposefully passing itself off as the trademarked good or service, we give the account holder an opportunity to clear up any potential confusion.
+We may also release a username, service configuration, or deployment URL for the trademark holder's active use.

 ## How do I report a Trademark Policy violation?